NorthwestGreenChemistry/PrISM/app/content/step4-use.md

-# Sustainable Product Design for the Use Phase

 ## Goal

 To minimize or eliminate hazards in products and pollution and increase the use of life-friendly chemistry during the use stage of the product's life cycle.
 To restore and preserve natural capital by preventing the generation of waste.